Digital-Media/hyp2ue_t2_SQL/README.md

 6. Change the tables `product` and `product_category` in a way that they meet 3NF.

 7. Look at the table `payment`.
 Three columns do not have speaking names.
-Change the data model in a way that you know, what is stored in a special column.
-Although think of solutions to store as many attributes for different payment variants as necessary.
+Think of a solution to store as many attributes and values for different payment variants as necessary.
 Implement the variant discussed in UE1.
 The payment table should be linked to the table `user` in a proper way.

 8. Rework the table `order` in a way that the columns for payment match one of the 3 variants of 7.